ceph-mgr fails to report OSD status correctly

 In my approximation, it would seem that when write requests were sent to the down PGs/misbehaving OSD, they would hang but not report in ceph health status at all.
 The cluster did not seem to recognize or report or log any blocked requests.

 Recently Luminous-upgraded from Jewel, 25600 PGs, 3x replication, 225 OSDs (224 up, 222 in)

 I am aware the PG count is approx double what should be present in the cluster.

 Approx 1 hour prior to the as of now cause unknown cluster outage, the machine hosting the OSD that was rebooted experienced a kernel oops for an unknown reason.

-#1 Updated by Greg Farnum 6 months ago
+#1 Updated by Greg Farnum over 1 year ago

 Sounds like this OSD was somehow up enough that it responded to peer heartbeats, but was not processing any client requests.

 Presumably it also wasn't sending anything to the manager, but the pg stats hadn't timed out and gone unclean yet.
 Not sure if there's a good way to check their last-update timestamps.